Thursday, January 28, 2010

 Minutes for the Open Theory Meeting, December 8, 2008

-[Following are minutes for the Open Theory Meeting held at the Dance Notation Bureau, December 2008.
-The minutes were written by Charlotte Wile.]
+[Following are minutes for the Open Theory Meeting held at the Dance Notation Bureau, December 2008.]

 Present: Zack Brown, Oona Haaranen, Mira Kim, Mei-Chen Lu, Charlotte Wile.